-Welcome to The Jewish Hospital- Mercy Health Blood Cancer Center.
+Welcome to The Jewish Hospital - Mercy Health Blood Cancer Center.
 30 years ago, we began performing bone marrow transplants and today we are proud to have cared for thousands of patients in Cincinnati and surrounding areas.
 Our facility is Foundation for the Accreditation of Cellular Therapy (FACT) accredited as well as Joint Commission accredited in Bone Marrow Transplant and Leukemia.
 Here at the Blood Cancer Center we believe in a multi-disciplinary approach to your care.
-Our team of trained physicians, nurse practitioners, bone marrow transplant certified nurses and pharmacists are experts in the field of Bone Marrow transplant.
+Our team of trained physicians, nurse practitioners, bone marrow transplant certified nurses and pharmacists are experts in the field of Bone Marrow transplant and Chimeric Antigen Receptor Therapy (CAR-T).
 We are very excited to partner with you as we embark on your healthcare journey!

-This binder will be a resource for you throughout your entire transplant process.
-You will find helpful tips and information throughout the process of your transplant in here.
+This binder will be a resource for you throughout your CAR-T therapy process.
+You will find helpful tips and information throughout the process in here.
 We know that this process may cause you to feel overwhelmed so just know that we look forward to the questions you may have!
 The staff here at the Blood Cancer Center are here to help you in any way that we can.